JoaoFabioPSantos/assignments-computerScience/README.md

-# Assignments Paradigms
+# Assignments Computer Science

-This repository has the objective to store assignments and codes for the paradigms class.
+This repository has the objective to store assignments and codes for all the assignments.

 ## Projects List: